FAQ - THE PARENTING GUIDEBOOK

 The following descriptions are based on USSA Competition Regulations, published in the Competition Guide.
 We don’t necessarily staff all of these positions.
 See notes below.

-Chief of Race Certification Requirements: USSA AO Card, a Chief of Race Certification is recommended.
+Chief of Race (CR) Certification Requirements: USSA AO Card and Chief of Race Certification is required.
 Race Committee approval is required for this position.
 USSA Chief of Race Study Guide Job Description: The person in this position runs the race.
 He/She controls the work of all officials.
-This position is also a member of the Race Jury (with the Referee and the TD).
+This position is also a member of the Race Jury.

-Start Referee Certification Requirements: A USSA AO Card is required for this position.
-A Competition Official Certification is recommended.
+Start Referee (JA) Certification Requirements: A USSA AO Card is required for this position.
+A Competition Official or Jury Advisor Certification is strongly recommended and those with either of these will be given preference for this job.
 Job Description: This person makes sure the rules for start are properly observed; determines violations against rules for equipment and immediately takes measures provided for by rules.
 At the end of the race, reports to the Referee the names of competitors who did not start, have made false/late starts or other infringements.
 Assists the Start Hand timer.
 Calls competitors to the start in the correct order.

-Finish Referee Certification Requirements: A USSA AO Card is required for this position.
-A Competition Official Certification is recommended Job Description: Supervises the section between the last gate and the finish.
+Finish Referee (JA) Certification Requirements: A USSA AO Card is required for this position.
+A Competition Official or Jury Advisor Certification is strongly recommended and those with either of these will be given preference for this job.
+Job Description: Supervises the section between the last gate and the finish.
 Supervises the proper crossing of the finish line.
 Records the order of finishing of all racers who complete the course.
 Assist the Finish Hand timer.
 Should be able to communicate immediately with the start and finish at all times.

 Start Timer & Start Recorder Certification Requirements: Race Committee approval is required.
 Basic USSA Timing & Calculations Study Guide; Advanced Study Guide Job Description: Start Timer is responsible for running the start timing stop watch.
 Start Recorder records the times given by the Start Timer.
 Works with the Chief of Timing.